 Inventories consist of expendable food and supplies held for consumption.
 Inventories are stated at cost on the weighted average basis.
-The costs of inventory items are recorded as expenditures in the governmental type funds and expenses in the fiduciary type funds when used.
+The costs of inventory items are recorded as expenditures in the governmental type funds when used.

 Capital Assets and Depreciation